Cyprus tap water: the complete lowdown

 And if your stomach’s really playing up, skip the ice cubs in your drinks (they’re made with tap water, so same story there).

-You might be thinking: why faff about with bottled water when Cyprus tap water is top-notch and drinkable?
+You might be thinking: why faff about with bottled water when Cyprus tap water is perfectly safe to drink?

 Well, here’s the thing:

 Healthy for you: sparkling water isn’t just refreshing — it’s actually good for your health too.
 The natural minerals don’t just make it taste brilliant — they also give your body some essential nutrients.
-So, if you’re after a healthy way to stay hydrated on your hols in Ayia Napa, sparkling water’s a proper good shout.
+So, if you’re after a healthy way to stay hydrated on your hols in Ayia Napa or Protaras, sparkling water’s a proper good shout.

 Always spot on: every step, from the spring to the bottle, is properly checked to make sure it’s bang on.
-Every time you crack open a bottle on your hols in Ayia Napa, you’re getting top-notch drinking water in Cyprus.
+Every time you grab a bottle on your hols in Ayia Napa or Protaras, you’re getting top-notch drinking water.

 Cheap as chips: sparkling water isn’t just good for your health — it’s also cheap as chips.
-You’ll find it in every corner shop or supermarket in Ayia Napa.
+You’ll find it in every corner shop or supermarket.
 Loads of sizes in handy plastic bottles — affordable, top-notch drinking water in Cyprus.
-So, you can make a healthy choice on your hols in Ayia Napa without breaking the bank.
+So, you can make a healthy choice on your hols in Ayia Napa or Protaras without breaking the bank.

 Picture Ayia Napa: stunning beaches, endless sunshine and rain that’s about as common as a heatwave in Brighton. 😂🥁😉